-- template (AlignmentFile) when writing, copy header frem template. - header (dict) when writing, build header from a multi-level dictionary.
+- template (AlignmentFile) when writing, copy header from file template. - header (dict or AlignmentHeader) when writing, build header from a multilevel dictionary.
 The first level are the four types ('HD', 'SQ', ...).
 The second level are a list of lines, with each line being a list of tag-value pairs.
-The header is constructed first from all the defined fields, followed by user tags in alphabetical order. - text (string) when writing, use the string provided as the header - reference_names (list) see reference_lengths - reference_lengths (list) when writing or opening a SAM file without header build header from list of chromosome names and lengths.
+The header is constructed first from all the defined fields, followed by user tags in alphabetical order.
+Alternatively, an AlignmentHeader object can be passed directly. - text (string) when writing, use the string provided as the header - reference_names (list) see reference_lengths - reference_lengths (list) when writing or opening a SAM file without header build header from list of chromosome names and lengths.
 By default, 'SQ' and 'LN' tags will be added to the header text.
-This option can be changed by unsetting the flag add sq text. - add_sq_text (bool) do not add 'SQ' and 'LN' tags to header.
+This option can be changed by unsetting the flag add_sq_text. - add_sq_text (bool) do not add 'SQ' and 'LN' tags to header.
 This option permits construction SAM formatted files without a header. - add_sam_header (bool) when outputting SAM the default is to output a header.
 This is equivalent to opening the file in 'wh' mode.
 If this option is set to False, no header will be output.
-To read such a file, set check header=False. - check_header (bool) obsolete: when reading a SAM file, check if header is present (default=True) - check_sq (bool) when reading, check if SQ entries are present in header (default=True) - reference_filename (string) Path to a FASTA-formatted reference file.
+To read such a file, set check_header=False. - check_header (bool) obsolete: when reading a SAM file, check if header is present (default=True) - check_sq (bool) when reading, check if SQ entries are present in header (default=True) - reference_filename (string) Path to a FASTA-formatted reference file.
 Valid only for CRAM files.
 When reading a CRAM file, this overrides both \$REF_PATH and the URL specified in the header (UR tag), which are normally used to find the reference.

 - index_filename (string) Explicit path to the index file.
 Only needed if the index is not named in the standard manner, not located in the same directory as the BAM/CRAM file, or is remote.
 An IOError is raised if the index cannot be found or is invalid. - filepath_index (string) Alias for index_filename. - require_index (bool) When reading, require that an index file is present and is valid or raise an IOError. (default=False) - filename (string) Alternative to filepath_or_object.
 Filename of the file to be opened. - duplicate_filehandle (bool) By default, file handles passed either directly or through File-like objects will be duplicated before passing them to htslib.
 The duplication prevents issues where the same stream will be closed by htslib and through destruction of the high-level python object.
 Set to False to turn off duplication. - ignore_truncation (bool) Issue a warning, instead of raising an error if the current file appears to be truncated due to a missing EOF marker.
 Only applies to bgzipped formats.
-(Default=False)
+(Default=False) - format_options (list) A list of key=value strings, as accepted by -input-fmt-option and -output-fmt-option in samtools. - threads (integer) Number of threads to use for compressing/decompressing BAM/CRAM files.
+Setting threads to > 1 cannot be combined with ignore_truncation.
+(Default=1)

-check_index(self)
+check_index (self)